Nate Lowe Player Props: Rangers vs. Royals

-On Monday, Nate Lowe (.286 batting average in his past 10 games, with six doubles, a home run, three walks and nine RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 7:40 PM ET.
+Nate Lowe -- hitting .262 with five doubles, a home run, three walks and eight RBI in his past 10 games -- will be in action for the Texas Rangers versus the Kansas City Royals, with Brad Keller on the hill, on April 18 at 7:40 PM ET.

-In his most recent game, he went 1-for-5 with a double against the Astros.
+In his previous game he had a hitless performance (0-for-4) against the Royals.

 Nate Lowe Game Info & Props vs. the Royals